-I teach classes on international security, US foreign policy, and International Relations theory, and I am available to advise students on these topics and more.
-I currently have two main research projects underway: one focusing on great power relations during periods of major international change (with a specific emphasis on US-China relations) and another focusing on the environmental protection of US military bases, both overseas and in the 50 states.
-I also have a keen interest in British and European politics.
+I teach classes on international security, US foreign policy, and International Relations theory, and I am available to advise students (both graduate and undergraduate) on these topics and more.
+Most of my research focuses on overseas military bases and US foreign relations in the "Indo-Pacific" region, especially US-China relations.
+I also have an interest in British and European politics.

-My work has appeared in journals such as African Affairs, Anthropology Today, Asian Security, Chinese Journal of International Politics, Environmental Policy and Law, International Journal, International Political Sociology, International Politics, Israel Journal of Foreign Affairs, Journal of Transatlantic Studies, Marine Policy, National Interest, Political Quarterly, PS: Political Science & Politics, and Review of International Studies.
+My work has appeared or is forthcoming in journals such as African Affairs, Anthropology Today, Asian Security, Chinese Journal of International Politics, Critical Military Studies, Environmental Policy and Law, International Affairs, International Journal, International Political Sociology, International Politics, Israel Journal of Foreign Affairs, Journal of Indo-Pacific Affairs, Journal of Transatlantic Studies, Marine Policy, National Interest, Political Quarterly, Political Science Quarterly, PS: Political Science & Politics, and Review of International Studies.

-I've also written for a number of news outlets and think tanks, including the British American Security Information Council, Canadian International Council, The Diplomat, New Statesman, and openDemocracy.
-My work has been reprinted by outlets such as Newsweek, Salon, and US News and World Report.
+I've also written for a number of news outlets and think tanks, including the British American Security Information Council, Canadian International Council, The Diplomat, Newsweek, and World Politics Review.
+My work has been reprinted by outlets such as Salon and US News and World Report.